HacKanCuBa/blake2signer/docs/docs/examples.md

     ```

 !!! note "Text and binary modes supported"
     Both opening modes are supported, so given file can be opened in text or binary mode indistinctly.
+However, [binary mode performs better](performance.md#the-same-goes-for-files).

 === "Source"